 Day 19 - Arrive in Moscow

-At the end of this day you will reach your destination, the Russian Capital of Moscow, where your transfer will be waiting to pick you up.
+In the morning you will reach your destination, the Russian Capital of Moscow, where your transfer will be waiting to pick you up.